eralpship/web-dev-workshop/docs/fetch-data.md

  }
 ```

-Now when you go to `localhost:8000` you'll see that the values we put for cities are gone.
+Now when you go to `localhost:8000` you'll see that the values we put for the cities are gone.
 The reason is that the states for `weatherText`, `weatherIcon`, `temperature` are null in the beginning.

 ![click initial](assets/click-to-load-initial.png)

-Click on one of the boxes, if everything was right we should see that box in particular change.
+Click on one of the boxes and we should see that box in particular change.

 ![click loaded](assets/click-to-load-loaded.png)